hirzi/LSD/README.md

 	//	Specifies the number of simulations closest to the observed data to be selected from the simulations. numRetained 2500

 	//	Calculates the tukey depth P-value.
-This calculates the Tukey depth (the minimum number of sample points on one side of a hyperplane through the point, i.e. a measure of how centered a point is in an overall cloud of points) of the observed data and contrasts it with the Tukey depth of the distribution of all retained simulation points (hence argument should be equal or less than numRetained), to produce a p-value.
-If the observed point is close to the center of the retained simulations, we expect that most
+This calculates the Tukey depth (the minimum number of sample points on one side of a hyperplane through the point, i.e. a measure of how centred a point is in an overall cloud of points) of the observed data and contrasts it with the Tukey depth of the distribution of all retained simulation points (hence argument should be equal or less than numRetained), to produce a p-value.
+If the observed point is close to the centre of the retained simulations, we expect that most
 	//tukeyPValue 500

 	//	Calculates the marginal density P-value.
 Similar in approach to the above, this tag calculates the P-value for the marginal density of the observed datapoint by doing so for the observed datapoint and the retained simulations (distribution)
 	//marDensPValue 500

-	//	If the parameter writeRetained is defined and set to 1, ABCestimator writes two files: one containing the parameter and statistics of the retained simulations and one with the smoothed parameter distribution of the retained simula- tions (see writeRetained 1
+	//	If the parameter writeRetained is defined and set to 1, ABCestimator writes two files: one containing the parameter and statistics of the retained simulations and one with the smoothed parameter distribution of the retained simulations writeRetained 1

 	//	To remove highly correlated statistics